 Fivetran uses a queue to buffer the incoming source data.
 When destination load failures are caused by transient errors or destination unavailability, Fivetran’s pipeline doesn’t attempt to retrieve the data from the source that we already have in our queue.
 This limits the impact of destination outages and improves Fivetran reliability.
 When we find unprocessed data in the storage queue because of destination load failures, we process the pending queued data first.

 During the ingestion process, we retain the buffered data that is encrypted at rest using a secret ephemeral key until we successfully load the data into the destination.

 The ingestion processes run in parallel with the preparation and load processes.
 This strategy ensures that the destination data load process doesn’t block the source data ingestion process.

 Load Data into Temporary Data Storagelink

 Fivetran outputs the finalized records to a file in a file storage bucket.
-This file is encrypted with a separate ephemeral key that is known only to the process performing the write.
-This temporary file is automatically deleted after 24 hours via an expiration policy on the bucket.
+We encrypt this file with a separate ephemeral key that is known only to the process performing the write.
+We automatically delete this temporary file after 7 days using an expiration policy on the bucket.
 The bucket service depends on the destination.

-From the temporary data storage, Fivetran copies the file into a staging schema in the destination.
-In the process, the ephemeral encryption key for the file is transmitted to the destination so it can decrypt the data as it arrives.
-Lastly, the updates in the staging schema are upserted into the destination table.
-The update is complete and the connector process terminates itself.
+From the temporary data storage, Fivetran copies the file into staging tables in the destination.
+In the process, we transmit the ephemeral encryption key for the file to the destination so it can decrypt the data as it arrives.
+Before we write the data into the destination, we update the schema of existing tables to accommodate the newer incoming batch of data.
+We then merge the data from the staging tables with the existing data present in the destination.
+Finally, we apply the deletes (if any) on the existing tables.
+Once we complete the write process, the connector process terminates itself.
 A system scheduler will later restart the process for the next update.